 Section 017300 - Execution: Verification of existing conditions before starting work.

-Verification of Conditions: Verify that field measurements, surfaces, substrates and conditions are as required, and ready to receive Work.
+Verification of Existing Conditions: Verify that field measurements, surfaces, substrates and conditions are as required, and ready to receive Work.

-Verify routing and termination locations of conduit prior to rough-in.
+Verify routing and termination locations of proposed conduit prior to rough-in.

+Existing Utilities, Conduits and Piping:

+Locate the routings of the existing underground utilities, conduits and piping in the areas of the Work prior to the installation of the proposed conduit.
+Trace the locations of existing underground utilities, conduits, and piping using “Ground Penetrating Radar (GPR)” detection.

+The routings of these existing underground utilities, conduits and piping shall be identified and marked to avoid any trenching conflicts.
+These routings shall be recorded on the As-Built drawings prepared by the Contractor for future reference.

+Existing utilities, conduits and piping that are to remain shall be supported and protected during the trenching process.

 Report in writing to the USPS Project Manager prevailing conditions that will adversely affect satisfactory execution of the Work of this Section.
 Do not proceed with Work until unsatisfactory conditions have been corrected.

 By beginning Work, Contractor accepts conditions and assumes responsibility for correcting unsuitable conditions encountered at no additional cost to the United States Postal Service.